High fees = High market potential?

-Thus Hofert writes: When founding, many are guided by what they see and what others play to them ...
-What is little known is that when it comes to fees, it's always about advocacy and lobbying.
-It is therefore often played higher than the market allowed.
+Thus Hofert writes: When it comes to founding, many people are guided by what they see and what others are playing to them.
+What is little known: When it comes to fees, it is always about lobbying and lobbying.
+So it is often more pitched than the market allows.

 So many business ideas arise due to a misjudgment.
 You look at competitors, study websites, read studies, assume success and think, "I can do that too."
-Self-overestimation, a cognitive bias, begins to take effect.
+Overconfidence, a cognitive bias, begins to take effect.
 You talk to yourself "you can do it".
-But by no means everyone really succeeds.
+But not everyone really succeeds.

 How does the market really look like?